remytuyeras/aces/README.md

 for any integer $\beta$ will satisfy the equation $f_{i,0}z = 0$.
 Similarly, we can verify that the equation $f_{i,0}(\omega) = a_{i,n}$ holds, showing that $$f_{i,0}(\omega)$ cannot be inverted in $\mathbb{Z}_q$.

-In conclusion, by choosing $q$ divisible by at least 4 prime numbers and applying the previous construction, the attacker faces the challenge of finding the representative $b$ up to an ideal of polynomials.
-Additionally, the vector $f_0(\omega)$ is composed of non-invertible coefficients, which prevents the attacker from recovering $b(\omega)$.
+In conclusion, by choosing $q$ non-prime and applying the previous construction, we make the attacker face the challenge of finding the representative $b$ up to an ideal of polynomials.
+Additionally, since the vector $f_0(\omega)$ is composed of non-invertible coefficients, the attacker cannot invert the coefficients of $f_0(\omega)$ to obtain the value of $b(\omega)$.

 ### Noise on messages